Day Trip To Porto, Portugal – 15+ Things To Do

 Porto Churches

-As befits a real Portuguese city, Porto is full of churches.
-Weโ€™ve already mentioned some of them, and here weโ€™ll take a closer look at them, so you could choose which one you want to visit during your one day in Porto, and which one you can easily skip.
-We saw them all from the outside but didnโ€™t decide to pay and enter any of them.
+Porto is full of churches.
+We’ve already mentioned some of them, and here you can take a closer look at them, so you could choose which one you want to visit and which one you can easily skip.

-Church of Saint Ildefonsoย
+Church of Saint Ildefonso

 Church of Saint Ildefonso (pt.
-Igreja Paroquial de Santo Ildefonso) is the 18th-century church in Porto, which facade is fully covered in blue and white azulejos painted in 1932 by Italian artist Jorge Colaรงo.
-Canโ€™t deny that its exterior looks pretty impressive, so no wonder that itโ€™s one of the most photographed churches in Porto!
+Igreja Paroquial de Santo Ildefonso) is the 18th-century church in Porto, which facade is fully covered in blue and white azulejos painted in 1932 by Italian artist Jorge Colaço.
+Can’t deny that its exterior looks pretty impressive, so no wonder that it’s one of the most photographed churches in Porto!

-Church of Saint Ildefonso is located in the Ribeira District, just a few steps from Sรฃo Bento train station.
-Entrance to the church is paid and costs โ‚ฌ1 per person (April 2023).ย
+Church of Saint Ildefonso is located in the Ribeira District, just a few steps from São Bento train station.
+Entrance to the church is paid and costs €1 per person (May 2024).

 Monument Church Of St Francis

 Monument Church Of St Francis (pt.
-Igreja Monumento de Sรฃo Francisco) is a 14th-century Franciscan church featuring a remarkable interior including Baroque altarpieces & gilt wood.
+Igreja Monumento de São Francisco) is a 14th-century Franciscan church featuring a remarkable interior including Baroque altarpieces & gilt wood.
 Interesting fact: the church is decorated with more than 300 kilos of gold dust.

-Church Of St Francis is located just a few steps from Bolsa Palace, and very close to Cais da Ribeira Street.
-Entrance to the church is paid and costs โ‚ฌ9 per person (April 2023).ย
+Church Of St Francis is located close to Bolsa Palace.
+Entrance to the church (and its museum) is paid and costs €10 per person (May 2024).

 Churches of Porto - Carmo and Carmelitas Church in Porto Portugal

-Monument Church Of St Francis in Porto Portugal
+Monument Church Of St Francis in Porto

 Carmo and Carmelitas Church

 Carmo and Carmelitas Church (pt.
 Igreja do Carmo & Igreja dos Carmelitas) are twin churches, connected to each other by the narrowest, 1-meter-wide, building in Porto.
 Where did the house between them come from?
-Wellโ€ฆ Due to local legends, the house was built to prevent any relationship between the nuns and the monks.ย
+Well… Due to local legends, the house was built to prevent any relationship between the nuns and the monks.

-Carmo Church (one on the right) is the 18th-century Baroque church built for Carmelite monks, and itโ€™s most famous for its azulejos side facade which was added in 1912.
-Carmelitas Church (one on the left) is a 17th-century convent built for Carmelite nuns.ย
+Carmo Church (one on the right) is the 18th-century Baroque church built for Carmelite monks, and it’s most famous for its azulejos side facade which was added in 1912.
+Carmelitas Church (one on the left) is a 17th-century convent built for Carmelite nuns.

-Carmo and Carmelitas Church are located just a few steps from Livraria Lello and Clerigos Tower.
-Entrance to the church is paid and costs โ‚ฌ4.5 per person (April 2023).
-The price also includes a visit to a small museum, catacombs, and rooms in Casa Escondida.ย
+Churches are located just a few steps from Livraria Lello and Clerigos Tower.
+Entrance costs €3.5 per person (May 2024).
+The price also includes a visit to a small museum, catacombs, and rooms in Casa Escondida.

 Chapel of Souls

 Chapel of Souls (pt.
 Capela das Almas) is an 18th-century chapel whose exterior is home to one of the most popular azulejos in Porto, which might leave you speechless.
-Itโ€™s located in close proximity to the Church of Saint Ildefonso and Mercado do Bolhรฃo.
-Entrance to the chapel is free.ย
+It’s located in close proximity to the Church of Saint Ildefonso and Mercado do Bolhão.
+Entrance to the chapel is free.

 Churches and chapels in Porto, Portugal